Matrix-product operator dualities in integrable lattice models: MPO transformed lattice models---general observations

 Here the tensors $\tilde{N}_L$ and $\tilde{N}_R$ are defined by

-Note that, as discussed in \cite{Jones22} for the MPU case, the extended $R$ matrix (including the projector) satisfies the YBE.
+Note that, as discussed in \cite{Jones22} for the MPU case, $\tilde{R}$ satisfies the YBE.
 It is not, however, a regular solution.
 In particular, it is not invertible.
-This non-invertibility causes no issue in the argument for commuting transfer matrices due to the structure of the MPO.
-The argument itself uses the modified YBA (see \cref{eq:modifiedYBA} which is easily generalised), and is clearest if we first block physical sites such that the effective nilpotency length is one.
+This non-invertibility causes no issue in the argument for commuting transfer matrices -- the proof is the same as in \cref{sec:cluster}.